Quantum-Enhanced Convergence of Physics-Informed Neural Networks: Conclusion

-{\itshape Conclusion}--- The paper shows that integrating variational quantum circuits in PINNs is beneficial for their training.
+The paper shows that integrating variational quantum circuits in PINNs is beneficial for their training in state vector simulations.
 By using classical layers for encoding and decoding data into quantum circuits, a suitable basis can be found to access their full capabilities.
-As this leads to considerably improved training efficiency, qPINNs offer great potential for the application in data-driven, complex problems, not only outperforming cPINNs but possibly also iterative numerical methods.
-Therefore, it is valuable to investigate whether, e.g. climate models can be enhanced by integrating observational data and parametrizations directly into the loss function while solving the underlying PDEs by qPINNs.
+As this leads to considerably improved training efficiency due to a larger convergence rate in terms of training epochs, qPINNs offer great potential for the application in data-driven, complex problems, not only outperforming training-intensive cPINNs but possibly also iterative numerical methods.
+Therefore, it is valuable to investigate whether e.g., climate models can be enhanced by integrating observational data and parametrizations directly into the loss function while solving the underlying PDEs by qPINNs.
 This approach is promising to address the computationally costly parameter tuning process, thereby replacing separate, explicit optimization procedures.